ArKT-7/won-deployer/guide/English/prepare-en.md

 # Put Nabu in fastboot mode and connect to your pc

-# Open Powershell as Admin agian
+# Open Powershell as Admin again

 # Type  won-deployer